ut-beg-texnet/eqcct/eqcctpro/README.md

 Python 3.10.14
 ```

-Now, reinstall EQCCTPro:
+After activating your new conda environment, run the following command:
 ```sh
 [skevofilaxc] pip install eqcctpro
 ```
+You will have access to EQCCTPro and its functionality.
+However you will not have immediate access to the provided sample waveform data to use for testing.
+Youcan pull the waveform data either by downloading the .zip file from the repository or by following step 3.

 ### **Step 3 (Optional): Pull the EQCCTPro Folder**
-Although not required, **it is highly recommended** to pull the `EQCCTPro` folder to gain access to sample waveform data.
+Although not required, **it is highly recommended** to pull the `EQCCTPro` folder to gain access to sample waveform data for testing.

 ```sh
 [skevofilaxc] mkdir my_work_directory